 Get Trekking Permits in Kathmandu

-You’ll need a TIMS card (Trekkers’ Information Management System) and a permit for your trekking region -- either for Sagarmatha (Everest) National Park, Annapurna, or other national parks/regions.
-The Tourist Service Centre office issues permits and is located in Kathmandu around a 25-minute walk from the Thamel area.
+You’ll need a couple of permits, depending on where you'll be trekking.
+The Nepal Tourism Board office issues permits and is located in Kathmandu around a 25-minute walk from the Thamel area.

-If trekking to Everest Base Camp, you'll need a TIMS card and permit for Sagarmatha National Park Permit (available in Kathmandu) and a Khumbu Pasang Lhamu Rural Municipality Permit (available in Lukla).
+If trekking to Everest Base Camp, you'll need a Sagarmatha National Park Permit (available in Kathmandu) and a Khumbu Pasang Lhamu Rural Municipality Permit (available in Lukla).

 Although technically you could wait and deal with getting your permits from the checkpoints while on the trail, make no mistake: you will be checked for one -- possibly more than once!
-Getting access to money while trekking can be a serious pain, you’ll need passport photos, and checkpoints may or may not have change.
 In the Annapurna region, you’ll be charged double for getting your permit on the trail.

 Finding Trekking Gear in Kathmandu

 Thamel is so full of dark, cramped trekking shops that choosing among them can be overwhelming.
 Dusty gear, both used and new, hangs in crowded spaces.
 There are deals to be found, but you’ll have to dig for them.
 Some shop employees may not have very much patience to deal with your indecision.
 Prices are rarely listed, so you’ll need to haggle hard for gear touted as authentic when clearly it’s a cheap fake.

 You’ll find a scattering of real outfitting shops selling authentic, brand-name gear side by side along Tridevi Marg in Kathmandu.
 Prices are pretty much the same -- or more expensive -- than those in Western stores such as REI.